Murder of Willie Brewster

-On the evening of July 13, 1965, Hubert Damon Strange shot Willie Brewster as Brewster drove past him on Highway 202 outside Anniston, Alabama; two days later, Brewster died in a hospital.
-In December of that year, Strange was convicted of second-degree murder; this was the first time in the history of Alabama that a white man was convicted of killing a black man.
+On the evening of July 15, 1965, Hubert Damon Strange of the National States' Rights Party shot 39-year-old Willie Brewster as Brewster drove past him on Highway 202 outside Anniston, Alabama.
+Three days later, Brewster died in a hospital.
+In December of that year, Strange was convicted of second degree murder.
+The case was described as the first time in the history of Alabama that a white man was convicted of killing a black man in a racially motivated murder case.
+However, there are recorded instances of previous convictions of white people in the racially motivated murders of black people.
+For example, four white men were convicted of murder for lynching a black man in Elmore County in 1901.

 Killing

 On July 15, 1965, Brewster was driving home with his coworkers from a nightshift at the Union Foundry, when shots were fired into the car by white supremacist Hubert Damon Strange.
 Brewster was hit in the neck and died three days afterwards from his wounds.
 The Anniston Star published a full-page advertisement announcing that they would "pledge the sum of $20,000 to the person who supplies information leading to the arrest and conviction of those responsible for the shooting Thursday night of Willie Brewster."
-Hubert Damon Strange was later convicted of the murder by an all-white jury on December 2, 1965.
-After seven hours of deliberation, the jury sentenced him to 10 years in prison.
-It was the first such decision by any all-white jury in Alabama.
-The plot of shooting a black person was allegedly hatched at Ku Klux Klan member Kenneth Adams' filling station the night before Brewster was killed.
-The men behind the killing belonged to the National States' Rights Party, a violent Neo-Nazi group whose members had been involved in church bombings and murders of blacks.
+Governor George Wallace, ironically a segregationist, offered a $1,000 reward.

+On August 30, 1965, Strange was arrested after being reported by Jimmie Glenn Knight, a fellow racist and Klan affiliate who'd overheard him, DeFries, and Blevins bragging about shooting Brewster at the home of his friend and Strange's brother-in-law, William Rozier.
+Knight had driven Blevins and Strange back to the spot where Brewster was shot, after which Blevins said Strange had shot him.
+Shortly after, Knight was arrested for burglary and grand larceny.
+While in jail, he learned of the reward being offered in the Brewster case and decided to turn in the trio.
+Strange, DeFries, Blevins, and Knight were later released on bond.
+On September 14, Knight got into a fight with Strange and his brother Robert at a cafe.
+Robert said they were going to kill him, after which a fist fight ensued and the two men badly beat Knight.
+When the owner said that no fighting was allowed, Hubert took out a gun and said he was going to kill Knight.
+At this, Knight, whom a witness described as having extremely quick hands, immediately drew out a pistol.
+Both men fired at the same time, with Strange being hit in the chest and Knight being grazed in the hand.
+Knight pressed charges against the brothers for assault with intent to murder.